Santandersecurityresearch/asvs/README.md

 This is the first release and we already have some new "features" in the planning stages.
 These are currently (and subject to change).

-1. Projects - As a developer, create a project and chose the "level" for that project.
-You will then be given a checklist of all the controls you should implement, with the ability to "tick" which ones have been implemented.
-You can then give this to your security team so validate it, and your risk team so they can accept/challenge any outstanding controls.
-2. User registration and authentication (only for the project area)
-3. Sharing projects between individuals
+1. Sharing projects between individuals
-4. Teams (maybe)
+2. Teams (maybe)
+3. Integration into JIRA (via an API)

 ## Disclaimer

 This is the **first** release, as such we offer no warranties on the software and at present the following are known issues.

-1. Debugging is on within the django app.
+1. We made the decision to turn off debugging, trying to abide by the 'ship secure defaults principle'.
+If you need debugging, you need to turn it back on.
 2. There is no nice error handling for missing routes.
 3. The secret key is static (you many want to change that if you release to production).
-4. I've only been using django for a couple of months, so yes there are probably better ways of doing things.
+4. We've only been using django for a couple of months, so yes there are probably better ways of doing things.

 ## Screenshots